 Students will be required to submit a short (1 or 2-page) paper on a ‘great’ SCOTUS case that we have not covered in the class by the end of the semester.

-In this reading group, we shall focus on great cases over the course of the history of the Court – Marbury, Brown, Roe v.
-Wade, Miranda, New York Times v.
+In this reading group, we shall focus on great cases over the course of the history of the Court – Marbury, Brown, Fair Admissions, Roe v.
+Wade, Dobbs, New York Times v.
 Sullivan, and others.
 The predominant focus will be to discuss the historical context surrounding these cases and dissect them in a manner that will inform their role in the Court’s history.
 The majority of the readings will be the cases.

 Note: This reading group will meet on the following dates: TBD.